Japanese Studies» open the printable major» search for more Areas of Study

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of Honours, Research Higher Degrees, Postgraduate Coursework programs and additional study options available.
 These options may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the future options following a major in Japanese Studies include:

 After completing a degree there are a broad range of postgraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explor such options please visit the Postgraduate Handbook.

-The following list provides same example jobs for the Japanese language major.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.
+The following list provides some example jobs available to graduates majoring in Japanese Studies.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.